cncf/glossary/content/en/runtime.md

 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.

-This allows a diverse set of container runtimes to be used with different tools.
-For example Kubernetes can use OCI compliant runtimes via it's container runtime interface, giving end users the flexibility of using a specific runtime.
+This gives end users the flexibility of using a specific container runtime that suits their needs best, as long as they use a product that can use OCI compliant container runtimes (like Kubernetes) and a specific container runtime that actually is OCI compliant.